-Report: A leachate recirculation plan was prepared by the landfill consultant and submitted to the Dept. of Health in 2013.
+Report: A leachate recirculation plan was submitted to the Dept. of Health in 2013.
 The plan includes placing pipes in the waste to circulate leachate collected at the sump.
-Piping and trenching was done by Goodfellow Bros. in 2014 at Phase V-A. In FY 2016 a leachate recirculation system for V-B was constructed by Betsill Brothers including pump installation, controls, and manifold piping as designed by SSFM.
+Piping and trenching were done by Goodfellow Bros. in 2014 at Phase V-A. In FY 2016 a leachate recirculation system for V-B was constructed by Betsill Brothers including pump installation, controls, and manifold piping as designed by SSFM.
 The 2019 work by Betsill upgraded the recirculation system by routing leachate from the tank farm to the landfill and adding flow-meters to measure quantities both to and from the landfill.